Shane-Lambeth/py-wled/README.md

 # py-wled
-Easy wled control using Python.
+Simple easy wled control using Python.

+More to come when I have time...